Vacation rental insurance is not like hotel insurance — plan ahead.

 If you are renting a vacation home outside the United States, consider both medical evacuation coverage and secondary medical coverage.
 Check with your health insurance provider to see their limit of coverage in your vacation spot.
 Then look for a plan that will pick up where your health insurance leaves off to keep you worry-free during your trip.

-Think ahead about the kinds of insurance you may need whenever your travel mishaps are at your liability.
+Think ahead about the insurance you may need whenever your travel mishaps are at your liability.
 All travelers should have medical insurance.
-But many of us have never considered hurricane insurance or problems getting to a vacation destination caused by weather.
-These are the kinds of problems that can ruin a vacation completely.
+But many of us have never considered hurricane insurance or problems getting to a vacation destination caused by weather—these kinds of issues can ruin a vacation completely.